 Peer Reviewed Publications

-Meredith is deeply committed to open access to research and science to provide equitable access to information that is often hidden behind paywalls.
+Meredith is deeply committed to democratizing research and science to provide equitable access to information that is often hidden behind paywalls.
 She publishes her work in open access journals, submits articles to open access repositories and utilized pre-prints in her work to speed up the scientific research process and provide free access to everyone.

 †- Graduate student author *Undergraduate student author